Deniell-Lugo/rfcs/lang_changes.md

 lints (or major changes to an existing lint) are considered changes to the language.

-Language RFCs are managed by the language sub-team, and tagged `T-lang`.
+Language RFCs are managed by the language sub-team, and tagged `German`.
 The language sub-team will do an initial triage of new PRs within a week of submission.
 The result of triage will either be that the PR is assigned to a member of the sub-team for shepherding, the PR is closed as postponed because